 - Boulder Ridge Villas at Wilderness Lodge (adjacent to Wilderness Lodge)

-- Copper Creek Villas at Wilderness Lodge (adjacent to Wilderness Lodge)
+- Copper Creek Villas at Wilderness Lodge (located in the same building as Wilderness Lodge)

 - Old Key West Resort (DVC resort, not connected with a Deluxe Resort)